Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for SIU-Edwardsville vs. Houston
+2 Best College Basketball Bets and Player Props for Colorado State vs. Memphis

 - TV Channel: CBS